Sin Killer

-Sin Killer is a historical novel by American writer Larry McMurtry.
+Sin Killer is a 2002 historical novel by American writer Larry McMurtry.
 It is the first, both in chronological and publishing order, of The Berrybender Narratives.
-Set in 1832, it follows the adventures of a clan of eccentric British aristocrats and their retainers as they begin a hunting expedition up the Missouri River.
+Set in 1832, the book follows the adventures of a clan of eccentric British aristocrats and their retainers as they begin a hunting expedition up the Missouri River.

 The title refers to the nickname given to frontiersman Jim Snow, a Berrybender ally who violently hates sin of all kinds.